-Block Type Temp (C) Pressure (Bar) Heat Duty (MW) Extent of Reaction RWGS RGibbs 500 10.1325 57.5 0.61
+Block Туре Temp (C) Pressure (Bar) Heat Duty (MW) Extent of Reaction RWGS RGibbs 500 10.1325 57.5 0.61

-Material Balances: The inlet and outlet flowrates were found based on the initial, known feed of CO2 going into the methanol synthesis process, which is being received from the direct air capture unit, the calciner.
+Material Balances: The inlet and outlet flowrates were found based on the initial, known feed of $CO_2$ going into the methanol synthesis process, which is being received from the direct air capture unit, the calciner.
 Moreover, the overall fractional conversion rates were found in a paper by Joo, O.S, et al, about their research of the CAMERE process.
 The overall fractional conversion rate of the process was found to be 53% from literature, and the first reactor's fractional conversion rate was found to be 61%.
-The overall fractional conversion rate is needed due to the recycle flow of CO2 from the methanol synthesis reactor to the reverse water gas shift.
-Using this value, a product flow of methanol can be determined solely from the feed of CO2.
-After finding the amount of methanol produced, the individual reactor's overall fractional conversions can then be used to find the rest of the streams as necessary.
-Using both of these conversions to find relevant extents of reactions, flowrates of the streams can be found accordingly, refer to Table 3.3.5-1.
+The overall fractional conversion rate is needed due to the recycle flow of $CO_2$ from the methanol synthesis reactor to the reverse water gas shift.
+Using this value, a product flow of methanol can be determined solely from the feed of $CO_2$ .
+After finding the amount of methanol produced, the individual reactor's overall fractional conversions to find relevant extents of reactions, flowrates of the streams can be found accordingly, refer to Table 3.3.5-1.